Copyright and publishing

 - Publishers in YELLOW or BLUE may support some archiving rights, and changes or exceptions can often be negotiated by authors.
 A link to the relevant publisher information is generally provided, and should be checked.

 Note: this information is not legally binding in Australia – your specific publisher agreement may be different.

-If the publisher allows authors to retain the right to self-archive, or if assignment of copyright is not required, there is no need to go on to the next step: you can immediately deposit a copy of your paper in the UWA Profiles and Research Repository.
-Refer to the Repository FAQs for more information about making your publications available in the UWA Profiles and Research Repository.
+If the publisher allows authors to retain the right to self-archive, or if assignment of copyright is not required, there is no need to go on to the next step; you can immediately deposit a copy of your paper in the UWA Profiles and Research Repository.
+Refer to the UWA Profiles and Research Repository Support guide for more information about making your publications available in the UWA Profiles and Research Repository.

 If the publisher does not allow authors to self-archive the final accepted manuscript version, you could take one of two approaches: